JohnnersUK/OLD.JohnnersUK.github.io/_posts/2017-10-05-Snaaaaaake!.md

 //insert object diagram here

-Both pickup and eagle class will interact with members of the snake class, with no crossover between _eagles don't need pickups_.
+Both the pickup and eagle class will interact with members of the snake class, with no crossover between <br>_eagles don't need pickups_.